-40 Years Ago: Elton John Mounts Historic Russian Tour
+40 Years Ago: Elton John Makes Historic First Tour of Russia

 The trip wasn't without its difficulties.
 Touching down during an unusually hot summer, John complained mightily about the accommodations.
 In "those days, even the word 'air-conditioner' was hardly known in the U.S.S.R.," explained Denis Azarenkov, a member of the Elton John Fan Club who attended one of the gigs.
 A ruffled John ended up chiding journalists who asked him what he considered inane questions, and he was apparently shocked to learn few people there had actually heard his music.
 "It’s unbelievable!
 How can it be that my records don’t sell here?"
 John asked, seemingly oblivious to the fact that Western pop music at that point was only obtainable for large sums on the black market.

 All of that negativity disappeared, however, when he took the stage on May 21 for a sold-out show at the 4,000-seat capacity Great October Hall -- though it took some time to win over the crowd.
 Not surprisingly, most of the tickets had been set aside for "Communist party chiefs, members of KGB and Moscow criminal investigation department, artists, diplomats, etc.," Azarenkov said.
 As such, John initially thought his performance wasn't going over well: From his vantage point, the audience sat motionless with fingers in ears before filing out after few songs.
 It wasn't until some brave fans -- some of whom had paid upwards of $150 for tickets, a massive sum -- excitedly took over the front sections that he realized the impact his music was having on the crowd.